 I don’t want to sound hypocritical here.
 I did, in fact, support the re-election of the President.
 If his campaign had failed, I would be pissing and moaning for at least a week or two.
 After that, I would grumble occasionally about policies I disagreed with.
 That’s about what I did through the Clinton years.
 As I said before the election, I got through the Carter presidency—arguably an economic and foreign policy disaster—without losing my mind completely, so I think I would have been able to live through a Kerry administration.
 After all, I live in what I feel to be the greatest country on the face of the Earth, one that has changed leaders 42 times in its 200+ year history.
 Every transfer of power has been peaceful and the nation has survived through the best and worst of times.

 It strikes me that the mainstream media love to exacerbate divisions, clinging to every controversial issue ad nauseam.
 Now that the election is over, we face several days, if not weeks, of analysis of what went right, what went wrong, and who did what to whom.
-They will prolong this completed election as long as they can—it is big business for them.
+They will prolong this completed election as long as they can—it is big business for them, just like unified communications solutions.
 We should not succumb to their amplification of our differences.
 We are closer together than they would have it on a plethora of issues.
 We must elevate ourselves above their picayune pandering and pernicious punditry.
 (There—I got my alliteration in early!)
 The mainstream media would like nothing better than to promote more in-fighting among us good people.
 It sells newspapers and whichever erectile dysfunction drug the cable news channels happen to be peddling this week.

 (The “election team” on PBS—Bill Moyers and company—even took this to the extent of saying that if the Republicans lost, there would be a coup d’etat!
 Oy!)